FrederikTobner/JANUS/book/src/chapter-01-introduction/misconceptions.md

 QEMU lets you test on a virtual machine.
 Your laptop is fine.
 Real hardware testing comes later, if at all.

 **"OS development requires assembly everywhere"**
 We write assembly only where necessary: boot code and a few low-level primitives.
-90% of the kernel is C.
+Most of the kernel will be written in C.

 **"I need to read the entire Intel manual first"**
 The Intel Software Developer's Manual is a reference, not a textbook.
 We'll tell you which sections matter when they matter.